 Automated Trip Planning Using Google Maps for CARTA

-Trips using all these routes and the entire CARTA system (except for the #402 Island Flex to the Beach) can now be planned automatically, online using Google Transit.
+Trips using all these routes and the entire CARTA system can now be planned automatically, online using Google Transit.
 This Short video shows you how.

 Trip planning can also be accessed from the www.ridecarta.com website, on smart phones and tablets.
 With GPS enabled devices, it will automatically plan your trip from your current location to your destination.

 Trip plans generated on Google can be emailed to riders or printed out and handed to people needing help using the transit system.